 After you put aside the money you want to keep, it’s time to analyze how to live on the money you have left.
 Unfortunately, there is not a lot of wiggle room on some of your major costs such as your mortgage or rent payment.
-Spending 30 percent of your monthly income on housing is a good rule of thumb, but the reality is that affordability continues to be squeezed in a hot housing market.
+Spending 30 percent of your monthly income on housing (including property taxes) is a good rule of thumb, but the reality is that affordability continues to be squeezed in a hot housing market.

 With that in mind, it’s important to focus on more flexible costs.
 Compare auto insurance policies and phone coverage options to determine if more competitive offers can lower your bills.
 And be sure to focus on the smaller expenses that are in your control such as entertainment, dining out and subscription services.

 Revisit the map at the end of the month, too.
 Count every dollar you’ve spent, and calibrate that with the net pay you brought in the door.
 If there is a surplus, you get a second bite at the savings apple.

 Once you have an outline of your regular expenses, keep in mind that your costs will evolve.
 Products and services will get more expensive more frequently than you will receive a pay increase, so you have to continually find a way to live within the confines of that net pay.